 - Encourages us to be loving spouses— patient, kind, affectionate, and just.

-- Encourages us to respect life and all that Allah has created, to be responsible with the resources with which He has provided us.
+- Encourages us to respect life and all that Allah has created, to be responsible for the resources with which He has provided us.

 - Discourages us from devoting our lives to envy and competition.